TimByB/HackerHand-Control/README.md

 ###Computer Software
 The software is written in Open Frameworks, an open C++ tool.
 The Arduino + 5 Channel EMG SpikerShield must be plugged into your computer for the Software to Correctly Load.

+It is very important that the arduino software is not running when you start the HackerHand Control software.

 ####How to use
 -To manually move the HackerHand fingers, press keys 1 (thumb), 2 (index), 3 (middle), 4 (ring), and 5 (pinky) to get the fingers to contract.
 Pressing the numbers again will relax the fingers.
 -To reset the levels on the visualization, press “r” on the keypad